Franz Wagner Player Props: Magic vs. Bucks

-Franz Wagner plus his Orlando Magic teammates match up versus the Milwaukee Bucks at 8:00 PM ET on Wednesday.
+The Orlando Magic, Franz Wagner included, hit the court versus the Milwaukee Bucks on Tuesday at 7:00 PM ET.

-Let's break down Wagner's prop bets, and some stats and trends to help you make good wagers.
+If you'd like to place a bet on Wagner's props, we look at his available ones, providing some stats and trends, below.

 Franz Wagner Prop Bets vs. the Bucks